Blockdaemon/hlf-kb-docs/Bootstrap.md

 # Bootstrapping the initial PeerOrg admin user

+***This documents the sequence of commands in `bootstrap.sh` and `enroll.sh`.***

 ***IMPORTANT!***

-*Your new Hyperledger Fabric Network will not be up and running until you create an initial PeerOrg admin user!*
+*Your new Hyperledger Fabric Network will not be up and running until you create and enroll an initial PeerOrg admin user!*

 ## Prerequisites